Data Modeling

 - Click

-on the Model page.
+on the Topic page.

 - Select the data type, and then write JSON text for the model according to the data tree structure.